JMuckian94/MSP3-LyfeHax/README.md

 They will expect the navigation elements to be similiar to what they have seen on other sites (established norms), so they can easily jump in without having to learn specific UI quirks.
 They will want the navbar to be sticky so that they can always click on the site logo and other navbar elements to bring them wherever they want to go.
 For mobile devices and small screens, they will expect the nav elements to merge into a burger icon which produces a menu transition when tapped, so as not to crowd the screen.
 They will want all the text and posts to be styled and ordered well.

+## Design Choices

 ### Visual Design Choices

 #### Fonts

 For fonts I went with [Urbanist](https://fonts.google.com/specimen/Urbanist#standard-styles), which is a low-contrast, geometric sans-serif inspired by Modernist typography and design.
 It was created using elementary shapesand its neutrality makes it a versatile display font for print and digital mediums.
-I went for the font weight of 500.
+I went for the font weight of 400, 500, and 600.

 #### Icons